MikeHeiber/Ising_OPV/README.md

 #### Building and Testing the Executable

-This software tool uses Message Passing Interface (MPI) to utilize parallel computing power.
+This software package uses Message Passing Interface (MPI) to utilize parallel computing power.
 As a result, using Ising_OPV requires that an MPI library is pre-installed on your system, and the final Ising_OPV executable must be built on your specific system.
-We cannot provide pre-built binaries for your system.
+Pre-built binaries for your system will not be supplied.
 Contact your HPC admin to determine the protocols for building MPI applications on your HPC system.
-In many cases, the HPC system will already be configured for you, and the package comes with a default makefile that can be used with the GCC compiler.
+In many cases, the HPC environment will already be configured for you, and the package comes with a default makefile that can be used with the GCC compiler.

 If you wish, you can also install MPI on your own personal workstation and then build Excimontec there as well.
 For development and preliminary simulation tests, sometimes it is more efficient to run on your own workstation instead of an HPC system.
 More information about common MPI packages can be found here: